 Most Famous Guest: Oliver Cromwell.

-Standing sturdy and tall, near John O’Groats on the most northern part of the Scottish and British mainland, the 600 year old Ackergill Tower Hotel can boast a uniquely romantic Highland location that is complimented by five star luxury, award winning levels of service and a full 8,000 acres of private estate which includes miles and miles of lovely coastline.
+Standing sturdy and tall near John O’Groats on the most northern part of the Scottish and British mainland, the 600 year old Ackergill Tower Hotel offers splendid isolation but with five star luxury, award winning levels of service, and a full 3,000 acres of private estate to be explored which includes miles and miles of stunning coastline.

-There are also some excellent self catering choices too; luxury cottages on the grounds that offer independence and privacy while still being able to enjoy the superb facilities on offer at the castle itself, including its very highly regarded restaurant.
+They have some excellent self catering choices too; 5 luxury cottages on the 3000 acre private estate that offer independence and privacy while still being able to enjoy the superb facilities on offer at the castle itself, including its very highly regarded restaurant.

 One of the most remote parts of Scotland and Britain, the area around the castle, including the castle estate itself, is beautifully serene and atmospheric, and somewhere you can see a huge amount of wildlife, especially coastal wildlife such as seals, otters, puffins and sea eagles.